 Palack Wine Bar

-Across the Danube, just a few minutes away from the tourist-heavy streets of Pest, lies Palack, a popular neighborhood wine bar in Újbuda.
-Sure, there are other wine bars in Budapest with a more premium wine offering and more knowledgeable staff, but those places often end up being the playgrounds of wine snobs.
+Just a few minutes from the tourist-heavy streets of Pest, across the Danube, lies Palack, a popular neighborhood wine bar in Újbuda.
+Sure, there are other wine bars in Budapest with a more premium wine offering or knowledgeable staff, but those places often end up being the playgrounds of wine snobs.

 One of the benefits of Palack’s unabashadly middle-brow approach is that it brings together a cross-section of local residents.
-Price conscious customers can try entry-level Hungarian whites for €2 per glass, while those with more advanced palates sip on vinos made by the country’s leading winemakers including Szeleshát, Vylyan, and Kreinbacher.
-Palack carries a total of about 100 types of bottles, and you can also buy some to take home.
-If you get hungry, order a couple of the vegetable-based dips or the charcuterie and cheese platters (€8).
+Price conscious customers can try entry-level Hungarian whites for €2 per glass, while those with more advanced palates sip on wines made by the country’s leading wineries including Szeleshát, Vylyan, and Kreinbacher.
+Palack has a total of 100 types of wines, which you can also purchase to go.
+If you get hungry, order a couple of the vegetable dips or the charcuterie and cheese platters (€8).

 In terms of offerings, atmosphere, and prices, Palack is comparabe to Kadarka wine bar, located on the other side of the Danube.